Skip to main content

 Docker Compose Example

-If you prefer Compose for port mappings and config management, use this docker-compose.yml:
+For Compose-based port mapping and config management, use this docker-compose.yml:

 services: